 - Prices shown are for the main season.

 - When buying ski insurance as part of your Tignes ski pass purchase, either online or at the ski pass offices in resort, it will be provided by Carré Neige.
 The prices above do not include ski insurance, which you can add starting at €2.90 per person per day.
 Please, check the insurance policy and the company's T&Cs before purchasing.

-Prices, offers, discounts & conditions are shown here as a guide only and are subject to change – to be confirmed at the time of booking.
-Further terms & conditions may apply.
+Prices, offers, discounts and conditions are shown here as a guide only and are subject to change – to be confirmed at the time of booking.
+Further terms and conditions may apply.
 Prices may be subject to changes in sales tax.